Skip to content

 Standard update guide

-To update, you must have current versions of the docker-compose.yml, external-db.override.yml, app.env and .env files, which can be obtained from the vendor.
+To update the system, you need the latest versions of the following files: docker-compose.yml, external-db.override.yml, app.env, and .env, which can be obtained from the vendor.

-The CODESCORING_VERSION variable inside the .env file specifies the required system version.
-The current version can be found in the Changelog section.
+In the .env file, the variable CODESCORING_VERSION specifies the target platform version.
+The latest available version can be found in the Changelog.

-1. Go to the directory with the startup files:
+1. Navigate to the directory containing the deployment files:

 cd /path/to/docker/compose